mgergos/Opus4Teensy/README.md

 The data rate 64000 by default and can be configured using setBitrate().

 A few notes;
-1. Opus requires many build flags for compilation, so use platformIO environment
+1. Opus requires numerous build flags for compilation, so recommend platformIO environment
-2. Opus prefers 48Khz and frame sizes of 2.5, 5, 10 and 20 ms
+2. Opus prefers 48Khz and frame sizes of 2.5, 5, 10 and 20 ms - default 20 ms
-3. Many of PJRC's audio libraries are hard coded to 44100, thus may not play nice
+3. Many of PJRC's audio libraries are hard coded to 44100, thus they may not play nice anymore
 4. A few tweaks to the audio library are required as shown below;

 Edit the following lines in C:\Users\..\.platformio\packages\framework-arduinoteensy\cores\teensy4\AudioStream.h